Applied Music Graduate Certificate

 Certificate Requirements

-Why take the Graduate Certificate and Master of Music degree programs concurrently?
+Why pursue the Graduate Certificate and Master of Music (MM) concurrently?

-• Students enrolling in the MM program at Towson University will be able to concurrently enroll for the Graduate Certificate without additional charge.
+• Students enrolled in the MM program at Towson University may pursue the Graduate Certificate concurrently at no extra charge.

 Ready to get started?
 Here's how to apply.